teiniker/teiniker-lectures-securecoding/secure-coding/Encapsulation/Module-LoggingService/README.md

     -p target/Module-LoggingService-0.0.1-SNAPSHOT.jar
 ```

-The classic way of specifying the **CLASSPAH** also works here, but keep in mind that the compiler ich checking the
+The classic way of specifying the **CLASSPAH** also works here, but keep in mind that the compiler is checking the
 model dependencies and visibility of packages.
 ```
     $ java -cp target/classes/ org.se.lab.Main